 First things first: during the party, what are you and your guests going to do?
-Of course, socializing is always the main focus at a party, but it is nice to have some different activities in mind to help encourage the fun!
+Of course, socializing is always the main focus at an event, but it is nice to have some different activities in mind to help encourage the fun!
 Here are some festive fall ideas:

 If you have a yard, purchase a fire pit or create your own with a shovel, dirt, and rocks!
 Once it gets dark, gather everyone around to tell campfire stories.

 … isn’t just for children.
 Round up a few decks of cards and get everyone in on a lighthearted round of Slapjack or Spades.
 Apples to Apples, Pictionary, or Charades always ensure laughter among all in attendance.
-Plus, they are very conducive to large, hard-to-organize groups.
+Plus, they are very conducive to large, difficult-to-organize groups.

 I know my hubby and his friends LOVE to watch football.
 However, my girlfriends and I enjoy binging on old 90’s movies.
 Either way, once you decide on what to watch, just keep the volume to a comfortable level to ensure the conversation is not hindered!

 … if your friends are up for an active afternoon!
 Organize into evenly matched groups and get competitive!
-For a mixed-gender group, try a friendly game of two-hand-touch or flag (instead of tackling).
+For a mixed-gender group, try a friendly game of two-hand-touch with flags (instead of tackling).

 Then, when you feel a lull in the excitement during your event, announce to everyone that you’ve hidden items and whoever finds the most wins a prize!
 To add some difficulty, wait until the sun sets and use small flashlights (or turn off the lights inside!)

 Instead of serving everyone their drinks from the refrigerator, set up a convenient, customizable beverage bar!
 Here are some suggestions for what you’ll need to get started: